-It also features a library of lessons, categorized into different topics.
-Every lesson has a video and textual content with screenshots for full-fledged guidance.
+It also offers a library of lessons, categorized into different topics.
+Every class has video and textual content with screenshots.

 What sets Webflow apart

-- This user guide example has a unique design and brings much more to the table than just FAQs.
+- Unique design that brings much more to the table than just FAQs.

-- It answers a question or explains a feature in multiple ways—through screen-recorded videos, instructions, and more.
+- Answers questions or explains features through screen-recorded videos, instructions, and more.

-- The brand also offers certifications at different levels to give users a better hold of the tool and validate their skills.
+- Webflow also offers certifications at different levels to validate user skills.

-Adroll’s help center has a lively interface with a lot of visual elements.
-Apart from a search box, the help center has a dedicated section for potential and new users to understand the product better.
+AdRoll’s help center has a lively interface with visual elements.
+In addition to a search box, the help center has a dedicated section for potential and new users to understand the product better.